 The scope item Take Action: Promotion/Demotion consists of several process steps provided in the table below.

 Note

 Some of the process steps can be executed using the Mobile App.
 These process steps are mentioned accordingly, for details see the Transaction Code column of below table.
-The procedure of executing these process steps using Mobile App is sketched the Appendix of this document.
+The procedure of executing these process steps using Mobile App is sketched in the Appendix of this document.